 - 2.17 We are conscious of the challenges arising from the current scenario as the economic regulator of a water company that is largely publicly funded.
 Following the publication of the PC10 determination in February 2010 we have worked closely with key stakeholders, through the Water Stakeholder Steering Sub-Group, to ensure that the system works in the interests of consumers.
-We will continue to work closely with our key stakeholders to ensure the effective operation of the regulatory framework during 2011-12. - 2.18 We will continue to work with stakeholders in terms of further developing the regulatory framework for NI Water.
+We will also continue to engage directly with the Consumer Council on water issues, where appropriate.
+We will continue to work closely with our key stakeholders to ensure the effective operation of the regulatory framework during 2011-12. - 2.18 We will continue to work with stakeholders in terms of further developing the regulatory framework for NIW.